Noah Gragson: 2019–2022: JR Motorsports

-2022

 Gragson began the 2022 season with a third-place finish at Daytona.
 He also scored wins at Phoenix, Talladega and Pocono.
-At Road America, Gragson had an on-road scuffle with Sage Karam, resulting in him triggering a 13-car pileup on lap 25.
-He was fined US$35,000 and docked 30 driver and owner points for the incident.
+At Road America, Gragson had an on-road scuffle with Sage Karam, resulting in him triggering a thirteen-car pileup on lap 25.
+He was fined US$35,000 and docked thirty driver and owner points for the incident.
 At the September Darlington race, Gragson won a three-car battle with Sheldon Creed and Kyle Larson on the closing laps.
 He also won the next three races at Kansas, Bristol, and Texas, becoming the first driver since Sam Ard in 1983 to win four straight Xfinity Series races.
 Gragson won his eighth race at Homestead to make his second straight Xfinity Championship 4 appearance.
-He would end up finishing 2nd in the Championship to Ty Gibbs.
+He would end up finishing second in the Championship to Ty Gibbs.

+2024: Part-time with Rette Jones Racing

+On April 30, 2024, it was announced that Gragson would be returning to the Xfinity Series driving Rette Jones Racing's new No. 30 car in four races: Charlotte, Nashville, Michigan, and Darlington.
+It was the team's Xfinity Series debut.
+He drove for RJR in late models and the Canada Series in 2023 after he was reinstated by NASCAR.
+RJR would form an alliance with Stewart–Haas Racing, Gragson's Cup Series team, for their Xfinity Series program.
+In two races in 2024, Gragson finished in the top ten at Charlotte and in the top five at Nashville.

 Cup Series

-2021
+2021–2022: Beard Motorsports, Kaulig Racing, and Hendrick Motorsports

 On January 14, 2021, Beard Motorsports announced Gragson would attempt to make his NASCAR Cup Series debut in the Daytona 500, driving the No. 62 Chevrolet.
 He was unable to set a qualifying time after failing inspection three times and started the Bluegreen Vacations Duel from the back; a wreck with Garrett Smithley and Brad Keselowski with four laps remaining ended his chances of making the 500.

-2022

 Gragson returned to Beard for the 2022 Daytona 500, this time successfully qualifying for the race.
-Gragson also signed with Kaulig Racing to share the No. 16 Cup car with A. J. Allmendinger and former rival Daniel Hemric.
+He also signed with Kaulig Racing to share the No. 16 Cup car with A. J. Allmendinger and former rival Daniel Hemric.

-In his first start in the Daytona 500 he was involved in The Big One late in the race with 10 laps to go while running 7th after getting wrecked by Kevin Harvick.
-In his 2nd start at Atlanta he would have much of the same luck wrecking hard into the second turn wall on lap 24 while running 17th after his car broke loose in the middle of turns 1 and 2.
+In his first start at the Daytona 500, he was involved in The Big One late in the race with ten laps to go while running seventh after getting wrecked by Kevin Harvick.
+In his 2nd start at Atlanta he would have much of the same luck wrecking hard into the second turn wall on lap 24 while running seventeenth after his car broke loose in the middle of turns 1 and 2.
 At the 2022 Coke Zero Sugar 400, Gragson finished a Cup career-best finish of fifth.

 Gragson drove the Hendrick Motorsports No. 48 at the Talladega, Charlotte Roval, Las Vegas, Homestead and the Martinsville races as a substitute for Alex Bowman, who sustained a concussion from a crash at Texas.

-2023

-On August 10, 2022, Gragson was announced as the driver for the No. 42 for Petty GMS Motorsports for 2023, replacing Ty Dillon.